llm-bible/llm-bible.github.io/_publications/sanyal2022simple.markdown

 bibkey: sanyal2022simple
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2212.09282"}
-tags: ['Masked Language Model', 'Training Techniques', 'Language Modeling', 'Pretraining Methods', 'BERT']
+tags: ['Language Modeling', 'Masked Language Model', 'Training Techniques', 'Pretraining Methods', 'BERT']
 ---
 Logical reasoning of text is an important ability that requires understanding the information present in the text, their interconnections, and then reasoning